Six Things You Need To Consider Before Purchasing An Electronic Article Surveillance System

-2. System Quality – Like anything else in electronics, you get what you pay for.
+- System Quality– Like anything else in electronics, you get what you pay for.
 There are many knock off type systems out of Asia available.
 The problem with them is quality control in the manufacturing process, lack of good research and development and support.
 Many times these systems work for a short period of time and then break down.
 Lack of support or parts become an issue at that point.
 Small retailers have found themselves with a non-working system that has to be completely replaced.
 You should look for a 10 to 15 year life expectancy out of an EAS system.
 Yes, new models and features come along but a system you purchase should be able to go the distance.
 Remember, an EAS system is never turned off.
 It works 24/7.
 Make sure your selection is supported to go the distance.
 Warranty should be at a minimum 1 year.
-New Checkpoint systems carry a 5year warranty on the electronics.

-3. Support – Look into this in advance.
+- Support– Look into this in advance.
 Otherwise your support will consist of you on the phone with someone, while on your knees with a screwdriver making adjustments.
 Does the vendor have nationwide or even worldwide Techs in the field?
 This in itself says something for the manufacturer.
-Major Retailers like Target, Walgreens, Kohls….
-Are not interested in having their staff even tinkering with sophisticated equipment.
+Major Retailers like Walmart, Home Depot, Lowe’s…. are not interested in having their staff even tinkering with sophisticated equipment.
 It takes away from what they are supposed to be doing and ultimately the systems would not be working.
-In some cases we have seen that the “Tech” is a local sub contracted Electrician.
+In some cases we have seen that the “Tech” is a local sub-contracted Electrician.
 Electricians are generally very unfamiliar with low voltage equipment.
 It is not anything against a professional, licensed Electrician.
-They are highly skilled in high voltage but generally know nothing about low voltage.
+They are highly skilled in high voltage but generally know nothing or very little about low voltage.
 It would be like asking a Railroad Engineer to fly a Boeing 747 (or the reverse).
 Probably not a good idea!
-Something else to consider.
-Most new Checkpoint systems have the ability to be connected to your high speed internet connection.
-This allows us to do service remotely.
+Something else to consider: most new Sensormatic systems have the ability to be connected to your high speed internet connection.
+This allows Loss Prevention Systems, Inc. to do service remotely.
 In many cases this will eliminate an onsite service call and reduce your costs.

-6. Training – EAS equipment will not solve your shoplifting problem alone.
+- Training– EAS equipment will not solve your shoplifting problem alone.
 Many retailers I have worked with over the years have expressed dismay that they spent the money putting the system in and shoplifting did not decrease as much as they expected.
-You have a to have a different mind-set and set your expatiations and correctly.
+You have to have a different mind-set and set your expectations correctly.
 The system is a support tool for you and your staff.
 Many times because of poor training and turnover of staff what happens is that a customer causes an alarm and the staff just waves them though.
 If that is what you are going to allow, then do not spend the money to put an EAS system in.
-Your training program should be two-fold: first – training on the system.
-How it works, tag and label placement, what is a phantom alarm, when there is a problem what do they do and so on.
+Your training program should be two-fold: first – training on the system i.e. how it works, tag and label placement, what is a phantom alarm, when there is a problem what are they to do and so on.
 Second is antishoplifting training that has nothing to do with the EAS system.
-How do I approach a customer that I am suspicious of, what can I say or do?
+This training involves topics like approaching a customer that I am suspicious of and what can I say or do?
 What are the laws of my State?
 What are the policies of my company?
-And most importantly how can I deter a shoplifter in the first place while creating a super environment for my good customers?
+And most importantly, how can I deter a shoplifter in the first place while creating a super environment for my good customers?
 Once you do that then you should see a considerable decrease in your losses.
 An ROI at about 3-5 months, if you follow this program would not be unusual.
-Again does the vendor provide this type of training (we do with all system sales including unlimited follow up training) and have that level of experience dealing with shoplifters or do they just sell the equipment?
+Again, ask yourself whether the vendor provides this type of training (we do with all system sales including unlimited follow up training) and has that level of experience dealing with shoplifters or do they just sell the equipment?